Commute to Work: How to Make It Worth It for Your Employees

 • 44% of employees in the Robin survey considered office perks like catered lunches to be the top draw of coming into work.

-So building and implementing a thoughtful workplace food program will help you create workplace experiences that make the commute worth it.
+That says a lot about the impact of food on people’s attitudes toward on-site attendance.
+Building and implementing a thoughtful workplace food program can help you create workplace experiences that make the commute to work worth it.

 Here are some food-related perks that could offset the burden of commuting: